IvonJanssen/dissect-docs/docs/source/advanced/targets.rst

 the context of a ``Target``.
 Use this when you need to interact with "the filesystem" of a target.

 Finally, there are the :doc:`/advanced/plugins`.
 Plugins are functions that can be executed on a target.
-They can be as simple as reading the hostname from ``/etc/hostname``, or as advanced as parsing a specific artifact like the Windows event log.
+They can be as simple as reading the hostname from ``/etc/hostname``, or as advanced as parsing a specific artefact like the Windows event log.

 Plugins are dynamically made available on the ``Target`` object.
 For example, if you wanted to run the ``evtx`` plugin